XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 ## Rationale

-This tutorial takes you through the process of creating a XRP Wallet application from scratch.
-Starting with a simple, "Hello World" like example with minimal functionality, step-by-step we will add more and more complex features.
+This tutorial will take you through the process of creating a XRP Wallet application from scratch.
+Starting with a simple, "Hello World" like example with minimal functionality, we will step-by-step add more complex features.

-As JavaScript is a programming language that originated in the web browser ecosystem, it's not natively supporting the creation of desktop applications.
-We have to pick a frameworks that enable us to write desktop applications with JavaScript.
-For this tutorial we will use the [Electron Framework](https://www.electronjs.org/), as it is well established, documented and will get us up and running without having to care for dependencies and stuff that would make us divert too much from the goals of this tutorial.
+We will use the well-established [Electron Framework](https://www.electronjs.org/) to let us use JavaScript to write this desktop application.

 ## Goals